Have you ever wondered what a lead form does? Or more importantly, what a lead form is?

 b.
 Display "error messages" clearly for each form field

 Avoid displaying a general error message on the form as it does not guide a user to the specific form field which needs amendment.
 Instead, place an error message in red at the bottom of a text field to indicate the error.

 c.
 Show all the options upfront if there are less than 5 options to choose from.

-If you are creating an option form with less than 5 options, consider placing all the options upfront instead of using a dropdown menu.
-This simplifies the user action from 2 to 1.
+If you’re creating an option form with less than 5 options, consider placing all the options upfront instead of using a dropdown menu.
+This simplifies the user action from 2 steps to 1 step.

 d.
 Align text to the left